razan-aboushi/Edu_Spark/README.md

 2. Installation :

    - Clone the repository "git clone repository_url".
+   - Open the project in your preferred code editor as VS code.

-   - Navigate to the project directory :
+   - Open a terminal and navigate to the project directory :
    + For backend " cd backend ".
    + For frontend " cd frontend ".

-   - Install the dependencies in each directory of the project by use "npm i".
+   - Install the dependencies in each directory of the project by use "npm install".

 3. Configuration :

    - Create a MySQL database for the project.
-You can refer to the database tables structure in the [EduSpark Database](file:///C:/Users/Orange/Downloads/EduSpark_Database.pdf).
+You can refer to the database tables structure with the files above and [EduSpark Database](EduSpark_Database.pdf).

    - Copy the sample configuration file and update it with the necessary database credentials.